-If your diverticulitis was very bad, or a repeat of past swelling, you may need surgery.
+If your diverticulitis was very bad, or a repeat of a prior episode, you may need surgery.

 What to Expect at Home

 Your pain and other symptoms should go away after a few days of treatment.
-If they do not get better, or if they get worse, you will need to call the provider.
+If they do not get better, or if they get worse, you should call the provider.

 Once these pouches have formed, you have them for life.
 If you make a few simple changes in your lifestyle, you may not have diverticulitis again.